enderprism/blender-motion-graphics-utils/modifiers/echo.md

 Echo saves the object's position, rotation, and scale over time, as well as its Emission property if that modifier is present (must be placed before Echo).

-It has 2 parameters:
+It has 3 parameters:

 1. `Lifetime`: controls how long the motion trail is.
    _Default value: `2`_
+2. `Step`: controls the frame step between each sample (disabled with `Subdivisions` higher than 0)
-2. `Subdivisions`: controls the smoothness of the trail.
-Higher `Subdivisions` will make the trail more smooth but can impact performance.
+3. `Subdivisions`: controls the smoothness of the trail.
+Higher `Subdivisions` will make the trail more smooth but can impact performance when using realized instances.
    _Default value: `3`_
-   _This property is split into 2 parameters, `Preview` and `Render`, to be able to achieve higher detail without impacting viewport performance._
+   _This property is split into 2 parameters, `Preview` and `Render`, to be able to achieve higher detail without impacting viewport performance when using realized instances._
+4. `Realize Instances`: turn object instances making up the motion trail into real geometry.
+   _Default value: `False`_

 ### Example